petar-terzziev/MNK-Homeworks/README.md

 # MNK-Homeworks
-My less than ideal homework assignments for the chaos camp algorithm course.
+My homework assignments for the chaos camp algorithm course.